fluxedd/FooCrooBot/README.md

 # FooCrooBot

-A Telegram bot that simplifies logging data through conversation using the python-telegram-bot API.
+A Telegram bot that simplifies logging data through conversation using the python-telegram-bot API and postgreSQL for the database.